sunxfancy/ProjectHPC/Readme.md

 ## File Structure

 `Project 1` is the main directory for the project.
-For supporting multiple gcc versions, I copy the code to different directories and build in those pathes.
+For supporting multiple gcc versions, I copy the code to different directories and build in those paths.

-There are four jobfile for running the code on our cluster.
+There are four job files for running the code on our cluster.

-`qsub.sh` is a convenient shell script to submit all of tasks.
+`qsub.sh` is a convenient shell script to submit all tasks.

 ## Build